 Robert Schultz is available for readings and for talks on literary and cultural topics.

-Speaking topics include fiction readings; poetry readings; nonfiction readings; and slide talks drawn from We Were Pirates: a Torpedoman’s Pacific War, including “The Battle of Midway” and “Peril and the Navy Cross.”
+Speaking topics include fiction readings; poetry readings; nonfiction readings; and slide talks based upon War Memoranda: Photography, Walt Whitman, and Memorials and We Were Pirates: a Torpedoman’s Pacific War.

 Speaking topics include

 - Nonfiction readings